TREK PLANNING- THE ESSENTIALS BEFORE YOU SET TO HIKE

 When a professional group moves out, one or two people having a good experience may take the role of a planner.
 Then the plan is spread over to the entire group.
 This plan includes mitigating the area initially.
-A proper investigation is made to research the way to destination.
-It requires a lot of printed information via surfing the Internet, and having a chat with the people and locals around who have been to the area before.
+A proper investigation is made to research the way to the destination.
+It requires a lot of printed information via surfing the Internet and having a chat with the people and locals around who have been to the area before.

 - BUDGET HANDLING: